Diverse backgrounds. Joint purpose.

 Calum Macdonald (he/him)

-Calum joined SIS in December 2023 as a management accountant, taking over ownership of the management accounts along with driving process improvement and rounding out the newly expanded Finance and Operations team.
+Calum joined SIS in December 2023 as a Management Accountant, taking ownership of the management accounts while driving process improvement as part of the newly expanded Finance and Operations team.

-Calum's other great passion in life is Gaming and Esports, combining an Accounting & Finance degree from University of Glasgow with roles in internal finance for both global tournament operators, broadcast production and marketing start-ups in the space.
-In his spare time, he is a freelance Esports commentator and continues to work within the Scottish Esports industry championing responsible and sustainable business practice.
+Alongside his work at SIS, Calum has a long-standing passion for Gaming and Esports.
+He combines an Accounting & Finance degree from the University of Glasgow with experience in internal finance roles across global tournament operators, broadcast production companies, and marketing start-ups within the sector.
+In his spare time, Calum works as a freelance Esports commentator and remains active within the Scottish Esports industry, championing responsible and sustainable business practice.

 Sharon MacPherson